Tips for a Better New Employee Orientation

 - Failing to prepare for the new hire by providing appropriate equipment such as a laptop and adequate assignments so the new employee feels as if they have jumped right into the work of the new job.

-- Before you completely revamp your present new employee orientation process, ask yourself the following question: "What do you want to achieve during new employee orientation?
+Does this sound familiar about your standard new employee orientation?
+If yes, before you completely revamp your present new employee orientation process, ask yourself the following question: "What do you want to achieve during new employee orientation?
 What first impression do you want to make?"

 A company’s positive first impressions can cement the deal for a newly recruited employee.
 Those positive strokes can also speed integration and productivity.
 Research shows that good orientation programs can improve employee retention by 25 percent.